Serving the Airport Community Since 1998

 Agents need to contribute cost sharing toward off-season storage and repair of the structures, administrative costs, and the cocktail party and pancake breakfast.
 The Galley has it’s own cost sharing that covers the cost of food for the galley meals.
 And contributions are welcome to replace some aging furniture and improve the galley infrastructure.

 The galley serves fresh hot breakfast and dinner daily.
 Agents camp around the starport and enjoy the shade, drinks, and conversation that take place.
 Agents also enjoy access to a cleanup area.

 What about the Galley?

 BRTA hosts the Airport Galley for BRTA members only.
-Galley dues are $250 a person (until July 31st) for up to 90 agents, which can be PayPal'd to email@example.com.
+Galley cost sharing is $250 a person (until July 31st) for up to 90 agents, which can be PayPal'd to firstname.lastname@example.org.
 You can find more details in the Galley section.